Never Too Late (1965 film): Production

 The film is based on the 1962 Broadway play of the same name by Sumner Arthur Long which also starred Ford and O'Sullivan.
 The play ran for a total of 1,007 performances until its end in 1965, shortly before its Technicolor motion picture release.

 Bob Crane auditioned for the role that went to Jim Hutton.

 It was filmed in Concord, Massachusetts in 1964 and 1965.

+Release

 According to the November 10, 1965 edition of the New York Times, the film was playing at Radio City Music Hall the previous evening, on the night of the Northeast blackout of 1965.

+Filmink called it "very old time-y".